 This isn’t happening in other advanced nations like Canada, the UK, France, Germany, Italy and Japan.
 There is much very wrong with American healthcare.
 It is going to get worse as our “baby boom” generation ages and adds more need for care.

 Almost one out of every five dollars spent today in the U.S. goes to healthcare.
 The Centers for Medicare and Medicaid Services project a higher than recent overall growth rate to 6% per year.
 This rate compounded doubles in 12 years.
 If things aren’t reorganized, our yearly $3 trillion healthcare bill will grow to $6 trillion.
 The U.S. economy cannot afford this.
 We will have rising premiums, copays and deductibles to ration healthcare only to those in the higher incomes.

 Those who have employers pay for their health insurance are really paying for it indirectly from their benefits package.
 Insurance premiums cut what employers can pay in salary.
 See how.
 Health care spending is choking income growth, consumer spending and jobs.
 It is concentrating income and wealth into the healthcare corporations and their rich owners.

 We spend almost twice per person on healthcare than Canada, Western Europe and Japan.
 They are as healthy as we are if not healthier and live longer.
-They cover all their citizens too.
+They have universal coverage.
+They care for all their citizens.

 One of the major causes of our very expensive healthcare is the use of Healthcare Insurance Corporations (HICs).
 The chart below shows that the countries that don’t use HICs, Single payers, spend a lot less per person and get good results.
 HICs are an unnecessary expensive burden.

-In spite of the $3 trillion we spend on healthcare.
+In spite of how much we spend on healthcare.
 Americans are hurting badly, as this pie chart shows how much debt collection efforts go into medical debt: